-The Public Service Commission (PSC) is an independent Commission established under Article 233 of the Constitution of Kenya.
+The Public Service Commission (PSC) is an independent Constitutional Commission established under Article 233 of the Constitution of Kenya.
 The mandate of the Commission is spelt out in Articles 234, 155(3)(a), 158(2)(3) and (4), 171(2), 230(2)(b) and 236 of the Constitution.
-Article 234 of the Constitution vests the Commission the following functions and powers.
+Article 234 of the Constitution vests the Commission with functions and powers outlined in Section 1.2 of these Guidelines.
+The Public Service Commission Act, 2017 makes further provision as to the functions, powers and administration of the Commission to give effect to to Article 234 of the Constitution and connected purposes.